ogbinar/RPG/README.md

 - In character vs out of character
 - if in doubt, ask first!
 - be prepared ie. drinks, foods
+- any things you'd like to try needs to be based on official reference unless otherwise agreed with the DM

+session 0 - "you are on the way to meet someone to discuss about a job...."

 character creation guide
 1. why did your character start looking for "a life of adventure"?